Empitrix/krc/exercises/ex.md

 - [ ] `6`.
 Implement a simple version of the #define processor (i.e., no arguments) suitable for use with C programs, based on the routines of this section.
 You may also find getch and ungetch helpful.

 ## Chapter 7
-- [ ] `1`.
+- [x] `1`.
 Write a program that converts upper case to lower or lower case to upper, depending on the name it is invoked with, as found in `argv[0]`.
-- [ ] `2`.
+- [-] `2`.
 Write a program that will print arbitrary input in a sensible way.
 As a minimum, it should print non-graphic characters in octal or hexadecimal according to local custom, and break long text lines.
-- [ ] `3`.
+- [x] `3`.
 Revise minprintf to handle more of the other facilities of printf.
-- [ ] `4`.
+- [x] `4`.
 Write a private version of scanf analogous to minprintf from the previous section.
-- [ ] `5`.
+- [x] `5`.
 Rewrite the postfix calculator of Chapter 4 to use scanf and/or sscanf to do the input and number conversion.
-- [ ] `6`.
+- [x] `6`.
 Write a program to compare two files, printing the first line where they differ.
-- [ ] `7`.
+- [-] `7`.
 Modify the pattern finding program of Chapter 5 to take its input from a set of named files or, if no files are named as arguments, from the standard input.
 Should the file name be printed when a matching line is found?
-- [ ] `8`.
+- [-] `8`.
 Write a program to print a set of files, starting each new one on a new page, with a title and a running page count for each file.
-- [ ] `9`.
+- [x] `9`.
 Functions like isupper can be implemented to save space or to save time.
 Explore both possibilities.

 ## Chapter 8
-- [ ] `1`.
+- [-] `1`.
 Rewrite the program cat from Chapter 7 using read, write, open, and close instead of their standard library equivalents.
 Perform experiments to determine the relative speeds of the two versions.
 - [ ] `2`.
 Rewrite fopen and _fillbuf with fields instead of explicit bit operations.
 Compare code size and execution speed.
 - [ ] `3`.
 Design and write _flushbuf, fflush, and fclose.
 - [ ] `4`.
 The standard library function `int fseek(FILE *fp, long offset, int origin)` is identical to lseek except that fp is a file pointer instead of a file descriptor and return value is an int status, not a position.
 Write fseek.
 Make sure that your fseek coordinates properly with the buffering done for the other functions of the library.
 - [ ] `5`.
 Modify the fsize program to print the other information contained in the inode entry.
-- [ ] `6`.
+- [-] `6`.
 The standard library function calloc(n,size) returns a pointer to n objects of size size, with the storage initialized to zero.
 Write calloc, by calling malloc or by modifying it.
 - [ ] `7`. malloc accepts a size request without checking its plausibility; free believes that the block it is asked to free contains a valid size field.
 Improve these routines so they make more pains with error checking.
 - [ ] `8`.
 Write a routine bfree(p,n) that will free any arbitrary block p of n characters into the free list maintained by malloc and free.
 By using bfree, a user can add a static or external array to the free list at any time.